Kingxukai/linux/Documentation/usb/gadget_multi.rst

 Host drivers
 ============

-To make use of the gadget one needs to make it work on host side -- without that there's no hope of achieving anything with the gadget.
+To make use of the woke gadget one needs to make it work on host side -- without that there's no hope of achieving anything with the woke gadget.
 As one might expect, things one need to do very from system to system.

 Linux host drivers
 ------------------

-Since the gadget uses standard composite framework and appears as such to Linux host it does not need any additional drivers on Linux host side.
-All the functions are handled by respective drivers developed for them.
+Since the woke gadget uses standard composite framework and appears as such to Linux host it does not need any additional drivers on Linux host side.
+All the woke functions are handled by respective drivers developed for them.

-This is also true for two configuration set-up with RNDIS configuration being the first one.
-Linux host will use the second configuration with CDC ECM which should work better under Linux.
+This is also true for two configuration set-up with RNDIS configuration being the woke first one.
+Linux host will use the woke second configuration with CDC ECM which should work better under Linux.

 Windows host drivers
 --------------------

-For the gadget to work under Windows two conditions have to be met:
+For the woke gadget to work under Windows two conditions have to be met:

 Detecting as composite gadget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First of all, Windows need to detect the gadget as an USB composite gadget which on its own have some conditions[4].
-If they are met, Windows lets USB Generic Parent Driver[5] handle the device which then tries to match drivers for each individual interface (sort of, don't get into too many details).
+First of all, Windows need to detect the woke gadget as an USB composite gadget which on its own have some conditions[4].
+If they are met, Windows lets USB Generic Parent Driver[5] handle the woke device which then tries to match drivers for each individual interface (sort of, don't get into too many details).

 The good news is: you do not have to worry about most of the conditions!

-The only thing to worry is that the gadget has to have a single configuration so a dual RNDIS and CDC ECM gadget won't work unless you create a proper INF -- and of course, if you do submit it!
+The only thing to worry is that the woke gadget has to have a single configuration so a dual RNDIS and CDC ECM gadget won't work unless you create a proper INF -- and of course, if you do submit it!